AKir2024/Gastro-Entdeckung-App/docs/team-eval/improvements.md

 [Alexey Kirchner]

 {: .no_toc }
-# How we would improve next time
+# How to improve next time

 <details open markdown="block">
 {: .text-delta }